-The A/B button is used to select the set of monitor outputs to be connected to the Model 58's output circuitry.
+The A/B button is used to select the monitor output to be connected to the Model 58s' output circuitry.
 Two LEDs are associated with the button, displaying the active output.
-Pressing the button "toggles" between the A and B outputs.
+Pressing the button "toggles"

+between the A and B outputs.
 There is a special configuration that allows this button to be disabled.
 This would be appropriate if connections were made only to output A. If this configuration has been selected, pressing the A/B will result in no action occurring.